Filing a Complaint

 You can use the Pharmacy Directory to find the contact information for all Manitoba pharmacies, including the name of the pharmacy manager.

-If you are unable to discuss the matter with the above contacts, or the issue is serious enough that you believe the College should be informed, you can contact us for assistance by phone at 204-233-1411 or email complaints@cphm.ca at any time.
+If you are unable to discuss the matter with the above contacts, or the issue is serious enough that you believe the College of Pharmacists (CPhM) should be informed, you can contact us for assistance by phone at 204-233-1411 or email complaints@cphm.ca at any time.

 Following Public Health Orders: Expectations of Pharmacy Professionals